jbassuquo4/Journal-App/README.md

 # Journal App
-Journal Entry App for Android
+Diary Entry App for Android

 <img src="https://github.com/jbassuquo4/Journal-App/blob/master/icons/redicon.png"  align="left" height="125" width="125" >
-Journal App is a simple note making application for your android device.
+Journal App is a basic note-making application for your android gadget.
-The application provides you with a list of notes in a neat and clean fashion.
-The Journal application can be added as a plugin into other application to provide note making functionality.
-All the entries are stored in the sqlite database inside the application.
-The Journal application provides all the basic CRUD operation.
+The application gives you a rundown of notes in a perfect and clean form.
+The Journal application can be included as a module into other application to give note making usefulness.
+Every one of the sections is stored in the SQLite database inside the application.
+The Journal application gives all the fundamental CRUD activity.
 This is a journal application where in users can pen down their thoughts and feelings.
 It makes use of SQLite database.
 The implemented application features are found here.
 <p></p>